 It’s easy to get lost while searching for the answers to these.
 Money is tight.
-There’s the house note to pay.
-Expenses have gone up with the new family member.
+There’s the mortgage to pay.
+Expenses have increased with the new family member.
 There are added insurance costs.
-An emergency fund needed for unexpected expenses.
+And an emergency fund is needed for unexpected expenses.
 It all adds up and there isn’t room in the budget for everything.
 Saving for college and saving for retirement tend to be afterthoughts.

-Many parents might be tempted to follow advice promoting saving for college over retirement.
-While it might be tempting for young parents to think they should save for college first, because there will always be time to save for retirement later.
+Many parents might be tempted to follow advice promoting saving for college over retirement, because there will always be time to save for retirement later.
 Fortunately, most financial experts will generally recommend saving for retirement first and saving for college expenses should come second.

 A few thoughts sometimes get lost in these types of conversations.
 You can always borrow for college but you can’t borrow for retirement.
 Unforeseen events, like a forced early retirement, may leave parents wholly dependent on Social Security or the largesse of their children if they follow the college first approach and save for retirement last.

 While it might seem noble to want to help your children achieve a college education under the guise it will lead them to a better and more fulfilling life, neglecting your own financial well-being at the expense of your children achieving that goal could be harmful for both.
 With your own retirement future secure, you are then in a better position to help the kids as they transition into adulthood.

 Colleges offer a myriad of ways to pay for tuition.
 There are grants, scholarships, and work study opportunities, in addition to student loans.
 All of these allow students ways to help fund their education in addition to help from parents.